 The OTA compression pedal is one of the oldest compression pedals on the market.
 These pedals don’t really do anything super impressive and they just really provide the guitar with an organic quality.
 While the earlier Operational Transconductance Amplifiers caused a lot of trouble by coloring tone, the more modern versions of the OTA have fixed this problem.
 Operational Transconductance Amplifier is best used for general guitar compression and if you’re looking to add color to your tone.

 Optical compressors use a photoresistor as well as a light source to attenuate your guitar’s signal.
 Optical compressors are very natural sounding, especially due to the slower release times that come with the optical compressor.
 This type of compressor pedal is best used if you’re looking for a smooth, organic feel.

 The Field Effect Transistor is another compressor that would work really well as a studio compressor.
 The feature set on the FET can sometimes add additional (sometimes unwanted) tonal color into your sound, especially if you use a power transformer.
 The FET compressor is best used if you are looking for added color, transparency, and responsiveness.

 Tube compressors are best known for their warmth and ability to add tone to a guitar’s sound.
 These types of compressors are best used to add warmth and smoothness to your overall sound.

 The TC Electronic Hyper Gravity Compressor is an amazing compressor pedal because it is one of the most versatile compressor pedals on the market today.
-The TC Electronic Hyper Gravity Mini Compressor is a pedal that makes great for performances, so TC Electronic made sure to provide the compressor pedal with a strong enclosure to ensure that your pedal will withstand all of the abuse you put it through while performing.
+The TC Electronic Hyper Gravity Mini Compressor is a pedal that makes great for performances, so TC Electronic made sure to provide the compressor pedal with a strong enclosure to ensure that your guitar pedal will withstand all of the abuse you put it through while performing.

 As for the controls that are available on this compressor pedal, you will have your standard Sustain, Level, Blend, and Attack options.
 In addition to these features, TC Electronics offers a switch on the pedal that will provide you with the ability to choose from Vintage, Tone Print, and Spectra modes.